antononcube/MathematicaVsR/README.md

 Each project (generally) has two directories named "Mathematica" and "R" that have corresponding documents and code.

+Since *Mathematica* ships with R some projects would have only a *Mathematica*-centric exposition of combining *Mathematica* and R outputs into one *Mathematica* notebook.

 ## Where to begin